Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> This is the real secret of life - to be completely engaged with what you are doing in the here and now.
-And instead of calling it work, realize it is play.
+> The less you want, the richer you are.
+The more you need in order to be happy, the more miserable you'll be.

 <!-- QUOTE_END -->